sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 drugs (e.g., Anxifree vs Joyzepam).
 Now, suppose what we found was that Anxifree had no effect when desensitisation was the treatment, and Joyzepam had no effect when flooding was the treatment.
 But both were pretty effective for the other treatment.
-Thit is a classic crossover interaction, and what we would find when running the ANOVA is that there is no main effect of ``drug``, but a significant interaction.
+This is a classic crossover interaction, and what we would find when running the ANOVA is that there is no main effect of ``drug``, but a significant interaction.
 Now, what does it actually *mean* to say that there is no main effect?
 Well, it means that if we average over the two